NimraAslamkhan/Mastering-AI-and-LLM-Engineering-/Day 6 - /readme.md

 - **Large Context Window**: A longer context length allows the model to remember more information, answer complex queries more effectively, and analyze extensive text input.
 - **Computational Costs**: A larger context window demands more processing power and memory, affecting efficiency and increasing costs.

-Thus, **a larger context length does not always guarantee better results; model architecture, memory, and computational capabilities must also be considered.**

 ---
 # Understanding AI Model Pricing and Token-Based Costs